jpmorganchase/modular/docs/package-types/view.md

 Modular `view`s are Modular [`package`s](./package.md) that, by convention, export a default React component.
-They are [created](../commands/add.md) with a default entry-point is `src/index.tsx` in their `package.json` and they are built exactly like [`package`](./package.md) types.
+They are [created](../commands/add.md) with a default entry-point of `src/index.tsx` in their `package.json` and they are built exactly like [`package`](./package.md) types.
 The only difference is that, since `view`s should always export a React component, they can be [`start`ed](../commands/start.md) to spawn a local developer server and render